Menu

 Who says a diving board is limited to a public swimming pool?
 Some of the best childhood memories involve jumping into the water, performing the most outrageous stunts from a diving board.
-Times have changed (and thankfully safety around the pool is tighter now), so if your pool is large enough, why not add a diving board on your residential pool?

 Let’s take a look at the different types of diving boards, the minimum requirements to install one (especially concerning pool depth and size), as well as safety recommendations so you can find the right diving board for your residential swimming pool.